We asked a bunch of girls and a psychiatrist why men wearing chains is so damn sexy

 It is, simply, a cultural staple at this point.
 Cool boys wear chains.
 Well dressed boys wear chains.
 Iconic hotties in films and TV shows are always sporting chains.
 Cook from Skins, Connell from Normal People, Harry Styles, Timothee Chalamet, ASAP Rocky, the list goes on.
 It just seems like any fit boy automatically dons one of those lil’ silver stringy babies and God it’s just?
 So hot?
 Not to mention the undeniable appeal of having sex with a boy and having his chain dangle on your face and into your mouth.
 It should irritate you but instead you wanna suck on that metal like it’s the elixir of life or something.
 Mmmmm.
 Rust has never tasted so good.

 Weirdly, so far no one else has documented the raw power of fit men wearing chains, or tried to explain it.
 Not even Vice.
 But it’s something I just need an answer to, as my chain obsession only grows with each 30 minute episode of Normal People.
-I contacted doctor in sexual health and psychiatry, Dr Elle Vooght, to seek an answer to my desperate plea: Why do we love men who wear chains so much?
+I contacted doctor in sexual wellness and psychiatry, Dr Elle Vooght, to seek an answer to my desperate plea: Why do we love men who wear chains so much?

 Dr Vooght told The Tab: “There is something inherently classical about the chain.
 In fact, humans have been using them as an adornment for thousands of years.
 Traditionally the chain has been associated with status, as it’s an outward demonstration of both wealth and achievement.
 By attaching yourself to a “powerful” mate, you should be set for life with someone who can provide for you.”